 Program Educational Objectives (PEOs)

-- To graduate electrical engineers who apply their education to work in the public or private sectors or to obtain an advanced degree.
+- Are applying their education to their professional work in the public or private sectors or obtaining an advanced degree in electrical engineering or related areas;

 Student Outcomes (SOs)